-On May 21 in Cannes, it was announced that Working Title Films & Julia Roberts plan a movie about Joan?s life, which ended when she turned on a light.
+On May 21, 2006 in Cannes, it was announced that Working Title Films & Julia Roberts plan a movie about Joan?s life, which ended when she turned on a light.

-May the movie illuminate this concept by Milan Kundera in The Unbearable Lightness of Being:
+May the movie someday come to life, and illuminate this concept by Milan Kundera in The Unbearable Lightness of Being:

 - Delta Willis tribute to Joan Root Jan 15, 2006